jiaoly/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Longyin Jiao, a Ph.D student of Aerospace Science and Technology in Beijing Institute of Technology.
 My research interests include Fluid Physics, Flow Control and Computational Fluid Dynamics.
-If you are interesting in my work, please browse the CV
+If you are interested in my work, please browse the CV